 Creating a Conditional Branch

-To create a conditional branch, click the + icon, select Add skill, then select Conditional Skill.
+To create a conditional branch, click the + icon, select View all, then select Conditional Skill.
 You'll see a Conditional Skill node appear in your flow with outputs below it!

 Clicking on the node will bring you to where you can add conditions!
 Click on the pre-filled Condition 1 to edit!
 You'll see Add a group where you can add any and all conditions you'd like.
 Then, name the condition by clicking on the condition's name and then click Save!